Is Weed Legal in Bali 2026? The Myths vs. The Harsh Legal Reality

 Indonesia's revised Criminal Code (KUHP), which came into full force in January 2026, was widely discussed in international media.
 Several reports characterised it primarily in terms of its controversial new provisions on cohabitation and public morality.
 What these reports almost universally failed to clarify was what the KUHP did not change: the narcotics framework.

 The KUHP is a general criminal code covering a wide range of offences.
-However, narcotics offences in Indonesia are governed by the specific Narcotics Law (UU 35/2009), which operates as a lex specialis — a specialised law that takes precedence over the general criminal code in its specific domain.
+Narcotics offences in Indonesia, however, are governed by the specific Narcotics Law (UU 35/2009), which operates as a lex specialis, a specialised law that takes precedence over the general criminal code in its specific domain.
 The 2026 KUHP did not repeal, modify, or supersede the Narcotics Law.
-Cannabis remains categorised identically under Indonesian law post-KUHP as it was before.
+Cannabis legality in Indonesia 2026 remains identical to what it was before the reform.
+Anyone searching for "cannabis laws Bali Indonesia 2026" expecting good news will find none.

 The minor reform that the KUHP did introduce relevant to drug offences was a somewhat broader framework for diversion to rehabilitation for first-time personal-use offenders.
-This sounds significant but is less so in practice: judges in Indonesia retain full discretion over whether to apply diversion, the threshold for "personal use" is extremely low (see penalty section below), and the rehabilitation pathway is not a guarantee — it is a possibility that must be argued for successfully in court, with an Indonesian lawyer, at significant expense, in a system where the burden of proof assumptions favour prosecution.
+This sounds significant but is less so in practice: judges in Indonesia retain full discretion over whether to apply diversion, the threshold for "personal use" is extremely low (see penalty section below), and the rehabilitation pathway is not a guarantee.
+It is a possibility you must argue for successfully in court, with an Indonesian lawyer, at significant expense, in a system where the burden of proof assumptions favour prosecution.

-To make this absolutely concrete, here is how Indonesian law classifies the substances most commonly associated with cannabis users travelling internationally:
+To make this absolutely concrete, here is how Indonesian law classifies the substances most commonly associated with cannabis users travelling internationally.
+This is the definitive table on cannabis legality in Bali Indonesia 2026:

 |---|---|---|